Maureen Da Silva

 Workshops for youth and adults in drawing, bookbinding, printmaking amongst other art projects

-2011—Present Art Gallery of Ontario Toronto, On
+2011—present Art Gallery of Ontario Toronto, On

 Art Educator, Child and Youth (2016—2020)